Configuration

 Types of Providers

-We support google, facebook, and gitlab out-of-the-box.
+We support google, facebook, gitlab, and slack out-of-the-box.
 See the providers page for more.

 You can also configure your own custom OpenId Connect (oidc) provider type.
 Read on for more.